elastic/kibana/x-pack/plugins/security_solution/server/lib/detection_engine/scripts/rules/test_cases/signals_on_signals/depth_test/README.md

 GET .siem-signals-default/_search
 ```

-Check your signal.parents section of the signal and you will see something like this:
+Check your `signal` section of the signal and you will see something like this:

 ```json
 "parents" : [